of great monetary value (though normally never specifically stated

 - This makes more sense than the in-game explanation that the bill isn't actually real money, but some odd PR stunt by the US President.
 Maybe the designers thought the players wouldn't understand.

 - In Monkey Island 2: LeChuck's Revenge, you start with, well, not an actual bill, but so much gold, diamonds and treasure you are extremely wealthy and prosperous.
 Of course, it gets stolen the next minute...

-- In the sequel, early on you can find a bag of wooden nickels...and later on you can cash in your life insurance policy in exchange for a lot of money (virtually all of which will be spent playing poker).
+- In The Curse of Monkey Island, early on you can find a bag of wooden nickels...and later on you can cash in your life insurance policy in exchange for a lot of money (virtually all of which will be spent playing poker).

 - The joke here is that the thieves won't accept a "lot" of money for the diamond, saying "We can't give it to you for anything less than an awful lot of money."